 6. Blackfriars Chapel.
 Now a ruin, the 16th century chapel was part of a monastery operated by Dominican friars.
 Sometimes it is lit up at night, so I recommend visiting then.

-Things to do in St Andrews for golf fans
+St Andrews for golf fans

 9. The Old Course.
 You can’t visit St Andrews without visiting the oldest golf course in the world!
 Play a round or go on a walking tour of the birthplace of golf.
 Just watch out for flying balls!